 Actively collaborate with team members when defining work packages

 One way to keep your work packages realistic and achievable is by actively collaborating with team members when defining work packages.
 It can be hard to make realistic estimates if the team leader themselves does not explicitly understand the amount of work required for each task and activity.
-Making sure that team members have a space to openly share their thoughts and give their input to work packages helps leaders make sure they are not overloading or underutilizing the resources and talent within their teams.
+Making sure that team members have a space to openly share their thoughts and give their input to work packages helps leaders make sure they are not overloading or underutilising the resources and talent within their teams.
 Balancing workloads is an increasingly important aspect of maintaining healthy teams with research showing that one in three Australian-based employees cited burnout as the primary reason for resignation.

 Tap into the power of Work Breakdown Structures with pmo365